slcs-jsc/mptrac/README.md

 ### Installation

-First, compile the GSL, netCDF, HDF5, and zlib libraries required by MPTRAC by running the build script:
+First, compile the GSL and netCDF libraries required by MPTRAC by running the build script:

     cd mptrac/libs
-    ./build.sh <nc3|nc4>
+    ./build.sh

-Please select "nc3", if you want to use netCDF classic files, or "nc4", if you want to use both, netCDF classic and netCDF-4 data files.
-The HDF5 and zlib libraries are needed only for netCDF-4.
-Sometimes, the compilation of netCDF-4 may fail, and netCDF classic might be used as a fail back option in this case.

 Next, change to the source directory and edit the Makefile according to your needs.
-In particular, comment or uncomment the "USE_NC4" flag, depending on whether you want to use netCDF classic or netCDF-4 data files.
-You may also want to edit the LIBDIR and INCDIR paths to point to the directories where the GSL and netCDF libraries are located on your system.
+You may want to edit the LIBDIR and INCDIR paths to point to the directories where the GSL and netCDF libraries are located on your system.
 By default, LIBDIR and INCDIR will point to the "./libs/build/" directories.

 Load any modules that are needed on your target platform, and try to compile the code: